 A constant stream of cash flows without end that is expected to rise indefinitely.

 The theory that investors have different investment goals, therefore there is no necessary relationship between long and short-term interest rates.

 The value of a security, such as a stock or bond, remains fixed for the duration of its life.

 Par Value is the amount returned to the bond investor by the issuer upon maturity.

-A fund established by an employer to facilitate and organize the investment of an employee’s retirement savings.
+A fund set up by an employer to help plan the investment of an employee’s retirement savings.
 These savings are contributed by both the employer and employees.

 The idea that long-term interest rates predict what short-term rates will do in the future.
 So when the market expects short-term rates to fall, we expect to see lower long-term rates.

-A measure of the dispersion of a set of data from its mean.
-The more spread apart the data, the higher the deviation.
-Standard deviation is calculated as the square root of the variance.
+A measure of how far a set of data is from the average.
+The further it is, the higher its standard deviation is.
+Standard deviation is computed by taking the square root of variance.

-The Sum of Squares Regression (SSR) measures how much variation there is in the modelled values and this is compared to the Total Sum of Squares (SST), which measures how much variation there is in the observed data, and to the Sum of Squares Residual (SSE), which measures the variation in the modelling errors.
+The Sum of Squares Regression (SSR) measures how much variation there is in the modeled values and this is compared to the Total Sum of Squares (SST), which measures how much variation there is in the observed data, and to the Sum of Squares Residual (SSE), which measures the variation in the modeling errors.

 The concept that holds that a specific sum of money is more valuable the sooner it is received.
 Time value of money is dependent not only on the time interval being considered but also the rate of discount used in calculating current or future values.

-Variance is a measure of the dispersion of a set of data points around their mean value.
-Variance is a mathematical expectation of the average squared deviations from the mean of a set of data.
+A measure of how far a set of data is from their average value.
+The expectation of average squared deviations from the mean of a set of data.